 The first way is to tackle the person in the end zone or push a player out of the end zone.

 This is the most common type of safety.
-When the defense has the offense pinned inside their own territory, the defense will be super aggressive trying to score a safety.
+When the defense has the offense pinned inside their territory, the defense will be super aggressive in trying to score a safety.

 The second type of safety occurs when the ball is fumbled out of the end zone.
 This is common on special teams.

-For example, they have to punt if a team has the ball on their own 1-yard line.
-The punter will have a shortened distance from the long snapper due to the shortened field.
+For example, they have to punt if a team has the ball on their 1-yard line.
+Due to the shortened field, the punter will have a short distance from the long snapper.

 It’s common for a long snapper to either snap the ball low or snap the ball over the punter’s head.

 If the ball is snapped out of the end zone, the call will result in a safety.
 If the ball, at any point, goes out of the offense’s end zone, it will be ruled a safety.

 When safety is called, the referee will put his hands in the air like this.
 This means that there is a safety on the play, and the ball will go back to the other team, along with 2 points on the scoreboard.

 Once a safety is awarded to the defense for getting tackled or fumbling the ball out of their end zone, the defense will be awarded 2 points.
 They also will be awarded possession.

 This means that the offense will need to kick or punt the football to the opposing team.
 Safeties can affect an offense because they let up 2 points to the opposing team, and then they have to give the ball back to the opposing team.